 What telephone number should you call in an emergency when traveling in Ireland?
-Thankfully the answer can be short for real emergencies - need an emergency phone number quick in Ireland?
-Well, the most important one is 112 or 999, which can be called toll-free from all landlines or mobiles, and will connect you to the emergency services no matter which side of the border you are.
-Find out more ...
+Thankfully the answer is short and easy to remember in real emergencies.
+When you need an emergency phone in Ireland the most important one is 112 or 999, which can be called toll-free from all landlines or cell phones.
+112 and 999 will both connect you to the emergency services no matter if you are in the Republic of Ireland or Northern Ireland.

 Main Emergency Services

 One note on mobile phones or cell phones: there are still a number of areas in Ireland where mobile phone coverage, in general, is patchy or depends on the network used.
 The latter problem will be automatically overcome by your phone - as soon as you dial 112 or 999 you will be connected to the strongest network in the area.
-Be aware, however, that there may be almost no coverage in some remote areas, especially hillwalkers and mountaineers should give notice of their plans to accommodation providers or similar.
+Be aware, however, that there may be almost no coverage in some remote areas.
+If you are planning to spend time in the wilderness or deep in the countryside (as is often the case for hillwalkers and mountaineers), you should give notice of your plans to your hotel or another point of contact.

 - Dial 112 or 999 and ask the operator to put you through to the Gardai (Republic of Ireland) or the Police Service of Northern Ireland (PSNI).
 Response times vary widely between rural and urban areas, in general, they are better in Northern Ireland.
-The actual response may very much depend on the nature of the emergency - if you want to report loss or theft of an item, you will more than likely be asked to come to the nearest police or garda station to fill in a form.
+The actual response may very much depend on the nature of the emergency - if you want to report loss or theft of an item, you will more than likely be asked to come to the nearest police or garda station to fill in a form, rather than the police being sent out to you.

 - Emergency Medical Services and Ambulance

 - Dial 112 or 999 and ask the operator to put you through to the ambulance service.
-Take note that this is for life-threatening emergencies (through accident or sudden illness) only, to see a General Practitioner (family doctor) you should enquire about the nearest service with the front desk of your accommodation.
+Take note that this is for life-threatening emergencies (through accident or sudden illness) only.
+If you are sick in Ireland and need to see a General Practitioner (family doctor) then you should first ask the hotel front desk about the nearest medical office.
 You may also visit an A&E (accident and emergency) department in a local hospital, but this will always incur a hefty charge and, more than likely, long waiting hours.
 In phone books you will also find the numbers for local ambulance services, either private companies or voluntary units - these should not be confused with the regular emergency medical services.

 - Fire and Rescue Services

 - Dial 112 or 999 and ask the operator to put you through to the fire service.
-They will provide firefighting and technical rescue if needed, roadside assistance for stranded cars (also often referred to as "rescue") is not part of their portfolio.
+They will provide firefighting and technical rescue if needed.
+Note that roadside assistance for stranded cars (also often referred to as "rescue") is not part of their portfolio.

 - Marine and Coastal Emergencies